Costa Rica Activities We’d Do Again (and Ones We’d Skip)

 This was the highlight for our teens.
 Be sure to book a tour that includes safety gear and a guide who knows the backtrails.

-So Glad We Did It Once (But Probably Not Again)
+So Glad We Did It Once (But Won't Do Again)

 We also took the aerial tram - it's chill and especially fun for kids.